Non-Separable Halo Bias from High-Redshift Galaxy Clustering: Non-Separable halo bias and halo cross-correlations

 The term $\beta_{\text{NL}}(M_1, M_2, k,z)$ is a non-separable function of $M_1$ and $M_2$ that also incorporates the scale dependence of halo bias.
 On large scales, where the linear bias approximation remains valid, $1+\beta_{\text{NL}}$ approaches unity.

-At $z \sim 0$, for haloes with masses in the range of $10^{11} - 10^{13} M_\odot$, $\beta_{\text{NL}}$ enhances cross-correlations by 10-20\%.
-Following \citep{mead_verde_2021}, a number of studies have incorporated this non-separable and scale-dependent bias into the halo model to understand the observed clustering of galaxies at low redshifts \citep{mahony+2022_blb_halomodel, dvornik+2023} and analyze the quasar correlation functions at $z \sim 6$ \citep{pizzati_2024_qso_blb}.
+At $z \sim 0$, for haloes with masses in the range of $10^{11} - 10^{13} M_\odot$, $\beta_{\text{NL}}$ enhances halo cross-correlations by 10-20\% at scales $k \sim 0.5$ h/Mpc with the enhancement vanishing on larger scales ($k < 0.04$ h/Mpc).
+Following \citet{mead_verde_2021}, a number of studies have incorporated this beyond-linear bias into the halo model to understand the observed clustering of galaxies at low redshifts \citep{mahony+2022_blb_halomodel, dvornik+2023} and analyze the quasar correlation functions at $z \sim 6$ \citep{pizzati_2024_qso_blb}.

-The definition of $\beta_{\text{NL}}(M_1, M_2, k, z)$ by Eq.~\ref{eq_mead_bias} does not explicitly separate the scale-dependence from the non-separability of the halo bias.
-Therefore, in order to assess whether the assumption of bias function separability remains valid on quasi-linear scales, we must disentangle the effects of separability from the inherent scale dependence of the bias of halo of mass $M$.
-To achieve this, we introduce a real space halo bias separability function $s(M_1, M_2, r, z) = 1+\alpha(M_1, M_2, r,z)$, such that
+In Eq.~\eqref{eq_mead_bias}, \citet{mead_verde_2021} treat the scale dependence and mass non-separability of the halo bias jointly, rather than examining the individual contributions of these two effects.
+To assess whether the assumption of bias separability remains valid on quasi-linear scales, we factor out the scale dependence of the non-linear bias measured for haloes of a given mass and define a real-space halo bias separability function $s(M_1, M_2, r, z) = 1 + \alpha(M_1, M_2, r, z)$ as:

-Note that while \( s \) retains a dependence on scale, the explicit scale dependence associated with the halo bias at each mass, \( b(M, r, z) \), has been factored out by this definition.
+Note that while \( s \) retains a dependence on scale, the explicit scale dependence associated with the halo bias at a given mass, \( b(M, r, z) \), has been separated out by this definition.
+The function $s(M_1, M_2, r, z)$ therefore captures the additional scale dependence present in the halo cross-correlation of unequal-mass pairs relative to that inferred from the corresponding auto-correlations at each mass.
 The separability function $s(M_1, M_2, r)$ can be estimated from cosmological N-body simulations as

+By construction, $s$ involves only ratios of measured non-linear halo correlation functions and therefore does not depend on whether one chooses to define an effective bias using $\xi^{\rm lin}_{\rm mm}$ or the fully non-linear $\xi_{\rm mm}$.
+As a result, $s$ probes the separability of halo clustering independently of the bias normalisation convention.